Romans 1: Apostasy of the Gospel “General Revelation”

 Prophetic language.
 “The times of his ignorance,” hath appointed a day,” “he will judge the world,” “man whom he hath ordained.”

 The pre-appointment of Christ came to replace the old, impossible revelation, and this new standard subjects everyone to it.
 These are prophetic statements.
-The assurance that the Father raised Christ from the dead is the assurance from the prophetic revelation by which defines the “good news” of the gospel.
+The assurance that the Father raised Christ from the dead is the assurance from the prophetic revelation which defines the “good news” of the gospel.
 Christ rose from the dead as a fulfillment of prophecy.
-You don’t have to “feel” for God, you can see him work in a way that no one else can by just looking at the Scriptures and a fair and unbiased reading of history.
+You don’t have to “feel” for God, you can see him work in a way that no one else can by just looking at the Scriptures with a fair and unbiased reading of history.

-After throwing the crowd into indecision and confusion, the result when Paul finished teaching his brief summary, was people believing:
+After throwing the crowd into indecision and confusion, the result when Paul finished teaching his brief summary was people believing:

 Acts 17:34 (KJV) Howbeit certain men clave unto him, and believed: among the which [was] Dionysius the Areopagite, and a woman named Damaris, and others with them.

-Nor is accepted that Paul is establishing the “God sense” of people that must be in place before the Gospel is accepted, as many exegetes assert and certain apologists.
-In this view, the sense of God is equal to that of the general revelation of nature: insufficient but foundational.
-When put like this, it sounds perfectly reasonable.
-But whatever noetic state a prior believer assumes in respect to God before he knows the Gospel, a foundation to faith is not built first with necessary philosophical, ideational, and instinctive objects.
-That foundation is of a pure “special” revelatory object and in a necessary appearance of God in some sure form.
-The difference profoundly affects how we will regard the power of the Revelation of Messiah to change minds, regardless of their assumed instincts.
+The sense of God is equal to that of the general revelation of nature as a spiritual influence: insufficient but foundational.
+Whatever noetic state a prior believer assumes in respect to God before he knows and believer the Gospel, a foundation to faith is not built first with necessary philosophical, ideational, and instinctive objects.
+That foundation is of a pure “special” revelatory object and in a necessary appearance of God in some sure form is as capable of instilling a “God sense” as it does building God up from a God sense.

-We don’t know those instincts.
-We are only “feeling” for them by the power of logic and philosophy, and intuition.
-But that which is foggy and unsure is not a foundational edifice for what is not if what is not comes suddenly, unexpectedly, and has no origin anywhere around matter and mind.
-If you want a “God sense” discussed in serious tones, you need more than a “general” conceptual symbol with nothing inside that necessarily came from Transcendence.
-If Transcendence showed up, it would not matter if anyone felt for a “God’s sense” because the divine, foreign phenomena is making it from nothing, and that which is sure, not speculative.
-God can reveal himself in the context of inferior revelation, but he is not reaching man on the basis of it, but reforming from scratch man’s whole spiritual guts according to a new thing in which the inferior, insular and indistinct one shadows.
+If you want a “God sense” discussed in serious tones, you need more than a general conceptual symbol of “God” or “sense,” with nothing necessarily coming from Transcendence.
+If Transcendence showed up, it would not matter if anyone felt for a “God’s sense” because the divine, foreign phenomena is making it from nothing.
+From that which is spiritually and transcendently sure, not speculative and from the gut.
+God can reveal himself in the context of inferior revelation, but he is not reaching man on the basis of it, but reforming from scratch man’s whole spiritual insides according to a new thing in which the inferior, insular and indistinct one merely approximates.
 The man then uses “general revelation” and his “God sense,” if they are there, to inform his spirituality of the pervasive power of God that existed long before any relatively artificial basis which could never reached.

 The prophecy that man makes is a false one, and a deal with the devil, by grounding faith in anything other than a particular special revelation (not a particular general revelation of the Bible).
 If we do, we may start with good intentions, but it dooms theology in the end.
 We end up relegating Scripture as the equal or inferior to autosuggestion while assuring that this inferior one remains spoken of with seriousness and piety that belongs only to God’s Word.